spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Authenticated with your OCI registry and aquired credentials to both respositories.

+- [ ] Download the Certificate Authority (CA) certificate from your OCI registry.

 - [ ] Set the required environment variables for the airgap setup binary.
 The values are different depending on what type of OCI registry you use.

 - [ ] Started the airgap setup binary and verified the setup completed successfully